Strangemother/worker-rpc.js/README.md

 # Setup

-Two step setup:

-1. Import `WorkerRPC.js` in your view, provide it your worker-file path.
-2. Import `WorkerRPC.js` in your worker file.
+Import `WorkerRPC.js` in your view, and in worker file.

 <table>
 <thead><tr>